Orc Eroica: Main characters

 An energetic, shrewd and cocky Fairy who served as a scout in the Coalition of Seven, and an old friend of Bash.
 Upon meeting him again by chance after he frees her from captivity by Humans, she joins him in his quest, providing good general knowledge about other cultures but rather dubious advice on how to approach a woman romantically.
 Like with all other fairies, the fairy dust Zell exudes has magical healing and vitalizing properties.
-She adores Bash, but because fairies have no clear gender, she cannot mate with him.
+She adores Bash, but because fairies have no clear gender, as well as her size, she cannot mate with him.
 She is known (among many other nicknames) as "Fake-Bait Zell" for her usual tactic of intentionally letting herself captured by an enemy and then calling her allies, particularly Bash, down on them.